 Conservation easements allow landowners to continue to own, use, sell or bequeath their land.
 The terms of the conservation easement apply to the original donor and all future land owners.

 Conservation easements protect the land's natural values in perpetuity.
 Conservation easements vary widely in the types of limitations they include.
 OLT works with individual landowners to make sure their easements meet their individual needs and vision for their properties.
 Whether it be the conservation of open land, working fields, productive forests or special vistas, a conservation easement can accomplish an owners particular wants and needs.

 Once an easement is in place, the appraised value of land is often reduced.
 This reduction means that land can be transferred to family members with reduced gift or estate tax impacts.

 In addition, the original donor of an easement may claim a charitable deduction on his or her federal and state income tax returns in an amount equal to the value of the easement.
 Such deductions can be used in the year of the donation or can be carried over for the next 5 years (as of 2014).
 Additionally, a current owner (not just the original donor) of a property with an easement may receive a rebate of real estate taxes paid on the protected land.
 This rebate takes the form of a New York State income tax credit for the property owner up to an annual maximum of $5,000.

 If a large farm is subdivided and developed, its productive agricultural life effectively ends.
 However, without selling or mortgaging their land, owners of working farms can receive financial compensation by selling just the rights to subdivide and/or develop their property and receive financial compensation.
 In exchange, the owners agree to limit their use of their land to agriculture.
 This limitation is reflected in a conservation easement.

-Removing the development rights from farmland generally reduces its market value.
-This may help facilitate the transfer of a farm to children by reducing estate taxes or may make the land more affordable to new farmers or others who want to buy it for agricultural purposes.
+Additionally, removing the development rights from farmland generally reduces its value.
+This makes land more affordable for future farmers or others who want to buy it for agricultural purposes.